Five south London musicians have been appointed as resident artists to the Horniman’s 696 music programme:

 MC, singer, producer and rapper Eerf Evil.
 Eerf uses his experiences of growing up in Croydon to influence the content of his music, with a desire to share the freedom he has through the idea of living free.

 Richie, a vocalist, trombonist and composer, born and raised in a British-Caribbean household in South East London.
-A classically trained musician, Richie has since the age of 16 been active on the London jazz scene, as well as performing as a sideman for international artists including Solange Knowles, Nick Waterhouse and George Clinton.
+A classically trained musician, Richie has since the age of 16 been active on the London jazz scene, as well as performing as a sideman for international artists including Solange Knowles and Nick Waterhouse.